 Although Atkins previously tried to submit the results of the DNA test to a county judge, it was allegedly refused because it did not meet submission guidelines.
 Though he later returned with an attorney to re-submit, the request was denied, as it allegedly did not meet legal requirements.

 Parentage, or paternity as it is commonly known, is best defined as the legal state of being established as a child’s parent.
 This can be done in one of two ways – either a court rules on paternity, or a parent signs an official Declaration of Paternity.
 However, this is only in cases where paternity is in question or disputed.

 If a child is born to two parents who are married, there is rarely a question regarding parentage.
 The law in California assumes that the spouses are the parents.
 However, in cases where the parents are unmarried, paternity must be established legally.
 So, if a child were born to unmarried parents, they technically would not (legally) have a father until paternity has been legally determined.

-Establishing paternity is also a prerequisite for other key circumstances in the life of a child, and is required before a court is able to award custody, child support or visitation.
+Establishing paternity is also a prerequisite for other key circumstances in the life of a child, and is required before a court is able to award custody, child support or visitation in Los Angeles.
 In cases where a parent disputes parentage, a court will typically order

 Once an individual has been legally established as a parent, a person assumes all rights and responsibilities that accompany the duty of being a parent.
 This includes requesting visitation and custody, as well as paying child support and other related costs necessary for the child’s upbringing.

 Finding a Trusted Attorney in Los Angeles

 If you or someone you love has been involved in a paternity dispute, or if you are dealing with any paternity-related matters, it is best to consult with a family law attorney, who can work with you to determine what the best course of action is for your particular situation.